mircofrco/mircofrco/README.md

-I am Mirco and I am currently studying Computer Science at the university of Basel.
+I am Mirco and I recently completed my Bachelor's degree in Computer Science at the University of Basel.

 Here are some projects I already worked on for the lectures: